-With the engine running, press to or will to heat the left or right outboard seat cushion.
-An indicator on the climate control display appears when this feature is on.
+With the ignition on, press by or solution of the left or right outboard seat cushion.
+On vehicles without rear climate controls, an indicator light on the button will turn on when the heated seat is on.
+On vehicles with rear climate controls, an indicator on the climate control display appears when this feature is on.

-This feature turns on at the highest setting.
+On vehicles without rear climate controls but equipped with heated rear seats, press the button again to turn this feature off.
+The light on the button will turn off.
+On vehicles with rear climate controls, this feature turns on at the highest setting.
 With each press of the button, the heated seat changes to the next lower setting, and then the off setting.
 Three lights indicate the highest setting, and one light indicates the lowest.
-If the heated seats are on high, the level may automatically be lowered after approximately 30 minutes.
+If the heated seats are on high, the level may automatically be lowered after approximately 30 minutes